Digimon Adventure (2020 TV series): Soundtrack

 Composer Toshihiko Sahashi was commissioned to write forty compositions by the director of the series.
 The idea explored was sounds played by a large orchestra.
 A first recording was conducted on February 25, 2020.
 Two soundtrack albums were released by Nippon Columbia.
 The first volume on September 30, 2020, featuring 34 tracks and the second volume on August 25, 2021, for 31 tracks.

-The opening theme for the series is "Mikakunin Hikousen", performed by Takayoshi Tanimoto.
+The opening theme for the series is "Mikakunin Hikousen", performed by Takayoshi Tanimoto in Japanese and Hans Hessburg in English.
 Tanimoto also sung three Insert Songs.
 The first is "Be The Winners", which is the theme song for the Champion level digivolutions, the second is "X-treme Fight", which is the theme song for the Ultimate level digivolutions and the third is "Break the Chain", which is the theme song for the Mega level digivolutions.

-The first ending theme during episodes 1-13 is "Kuyashisa wa Tane" by Chiai Fujikawa.
-The second ending theme during episodes 14-26 is "Q?" by Reol.
-The third ending theme during episodes 27-38 is "Mind Game" by Maica_n.
-The fourth ending theme during episodes 39-54 is "Overseas Highway" by Wolpis Carter and Orangestar.
-The fifth ending theme during episodes 55-67 is "Dreamers" by the K-pop boy band Ateez.
+In Japanese, the first ending theme during episodes 1–13 is "Kuyashisa wa Tane" by Chiai Fujikawa.
+The second ending theme during episodes 14–26 is "Q?" by Reol.
+The third ending theme during episodes 27–38 is "Mind Game" by Maica n.
+The fourth ending theme during episodes 39–54 is "Overseas Highway" by Wolpis Carter, with lyrics co-written with and music composed by Orangestar.
+The fifth ending theme during episodes 55–67 is "Dreamers" by the K-pop boy band Ateez.

+The English version, for the first time in series history, dubbed over opening and ending theme songs from the original Japanese version rather than make their own songs.
+Rather than dub over all of them though, they only dubbed over two of the five ending songs and used those two songs during its duration rather than the five.
+"Kuyashisa wa Tane", sung by Cristina Vee, was used in episode 1–38, while "Overseas Highway", sung by Jenny Karr, were used in episode 39–67.
+The other three ending themes were not used due to licensing issues.